textbook/textbook.github.io/content/development/js-tdd-ohm.md

 1. Write a CLI to expose the core functionality on the command line (access any arguments via `process.argv`; you can use Node's built-in [`parseArgs`][node parseargs], available from v16.17/v18.3, to help you out if you want to allow some non-positional arguments e.g. `node cli.js red green blue --strict`).
 1. Write a React app that consumes the HTTP API to allow a user to interactively determine the shorthand for a given set of bands - as you do so you may realise you need to change the API to support the UI, feel free to do so and read up on _consumer-driven_ API development.
 1. Try writing the tests with a different HTTP client (e.g. Axios, fetch) instead of Supertest.

+I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.

 [curl]: https://en.wikipedia.org/wiki/CURL
 [electronic colour code]: https://en.wikipedia.org/wiki/Electronic_color_code